LuuO/JavaToARM/README.md

 # JavaToARM
 Welcome!

-This a compiler that converts Java programs to ARM assembly codes
+This project is a compiler that converts Java programs to ARM instructions.
+It is not completed yet.

-This project is still in progress, so there might be a lot of bugs.